 - Eyelid problems such as cysts, styes or eyelid inflammation (blepharitis).

 - Thickening of the skin occurs in some cases.
 The most well-known example of this is an unsightly, bumpy nose (called a rhinophyma).
-This is uncommon and usually only occurs in men.
+This is uncommon and usually occurs most commonly in men.

 Rosacea is not usually painful or itchy.
 However, in some cases there may be a burning feeling over the affected skin.
 You do not usually feel ill with rosacea and serious complications are uncommon.
 However, rosacea can be unsightly and distressing.